A systematic variational approach to band theory in a quantum computer: Introduction

-In this work, we offer an easier transition to adapt quantum algorithms for materials science, by implementing correlation-free band structure calculations on NISQ-era quantum computers.
-We show how the single-electron approximation accommodates a systematic approach to apply VQE to any periodic system.
-We do not expect our approach to offer any quantum advantage; rather, our purpose is to help materials scientists think the {\em quantum} way, motivating new, resource-efficient approaches to studying highly correlated systems.
-By considering the simplest available model, we can provide lower bounds on resource complexity and give insight into the practical difficulties materials scientists may expect when implementing quantum algorithms.
+Quantum algorithms to obtain classically verifiable results provide an invaluable tool in establishing foundational building blocks such as efficient mesaurement protocols and error mitigation, \cite{Google_2020AUG} as well as being generally easier to understand and replicated by researchers just breaking into quantum computation.
+With this motivation, we show how the single-electron approximation accommodates a systematic approach to efficiently apply VQE to solve the band structure of any periodic system.
+We will illustrate our procedure using an empirical tight-binding model for a simple cubic lattice, but our procedure is easily applied to any tight-binding Hamiltonian.
+For example, recent work in our group has demonstrated that ``exact'' tight-binding Hamiltonians can be derived from accurate electronic structure calculations using a procedure based on the projection of electronic wavefunctions on localized orbital bases (PAOFLOW).\cite{BuongiornoNardelli_2018} PAOFLOW is an advanced software tool that constructs tight-binding Hamiltonians from self-consistent electronic wavefunctions projected onto a set of atomic orbitals and provides numerous materials properties that otherwise would have to be calculated via approximate model approaches.
+Thus, an efficient quantum algorithm for the solution of the tight-binding Hamiltonian would provide an avenue for the calculation of advanced crystalline properties on a quantum computer.
+We do not expect our approach in this paper to offer immediate quantum advantage; rather, our purpose is to help chemists think the {\em quantum} way, motivating new, resource-efficient approaches to studying highly correlated systems.
+By considering the simplest available model, we can provide lower bounds on resource complexity and give insight into the practical difficulties chemists may expect when implementing quantum algorithms.

 We have previously considered this topic, employing a VQE-based algorithm to iteratively calculate the band energies of a tight-binding silicon model.\cite{Cerasoli_2020} We now apply recent developments in the literature\cite{Higgott_2019,Gard_2020,Giurgica_Tiron_2020} to extend and improve upon our previous work.
 In Section~\ref{sec:Theory}, we briefly outline the essential ideas we have taken from the literature.
 In Section~\ref{sec:Method}, we present our robust procedure for accurately calculating the band structure of any periodic system with a quantum computer.
-In Section~\ref{sec:Results}, we demonstrate our procedure applied to a simple-cubic lattice, presenting data from a quantum simulator and preliminary results from IBM's \verb|ibmq_athens| and \verb|ibmq_santiago| cloud devices.
+In Section~\ref{sec:Results}, we demonstrate our procedure applied to a simple-cubic lattice, presenting data from a quantum simulator and preliminary results from IBM's open-access \verb|ibmq_athens| and \verb|ibmq_santiago| cloud devices.
 In Section~\ref{sec:Discussion}, we discuss the algorithmic complexity of our procedure and highlight the steps which may or may not be improved in later work.